-All the research indicates that if a child is not reading at grade level by the third grade they will drop out of high school.
-When they drop out they not only do not succeed they often get into trouble and sadly many times wind up in prison.
-A former Chaplin is state and Federal prisons says “Indeed about 65% of the inmates learn to read in prison.
-When we started in 2004 in the Coachella Valley the graduation rate was 51.1%.
+All the research indicates that if a child is not reading at grade level by the third grade they are more likely to drop out of high school than their at-level peers.
+When students drop out, they are at a great risk of getting into trouble with the law and ending up in prison.
+A former Chaplin who served with state and Federal prisons says, “Indeed about 65% of the inmates learn to read in prison [for the first time!]."
+When Read with Me started in 2004 in the Coachella Valley the graduation rate was 51.1%.
 In 2016 it was 86.1%.
 We are part of the team that is responsible for improving language skills and helping more and more children have the opportunity for success.
-Language barriers can be overcome and every child can have the opportunity to develop to their maximum capacity.
+Language barriers can be overcome, and every child can have the opportunity to develop to their maximum capacity.

 How Do Volunteers